EckoTan0804/HexoBlog/source/_posts/What-the-heck-is-NN.md

 ![Bildergebnis fÃ¼r neuron neural network](https://i.stack.imgur.com/VqOpE.jpg)

 A neuron take its inputs, multiplies the inputs with their associated weights and sum them up.
 We call it the **pre-activation**.
-There is also another constant term called **bias** (not occurs in the image above) which will be added into the weighted sum.
-After obtaining the weighted sum, the neuron applies an activation function to this and produce an activation (output).
+There is also another constant term called **bias** which will be added into the weighted sum.
+After obtaining the sum, the neuron applies an activation function to this and produce an activation (output).

 ### Structure of a Artificial Neuron